 Mr. McWatters has advocated for additional legislative and regulatory changes that would expand how credit unions define their fields of membership.
 This includes allowing credit unions to serve communities that exist online to better reflect today’s society and to add underserved areas to their fields of membership to expand access to affordable financial services for the unserved and underserved, and those of modest means.

-Prior to his joining the NCUA Board, Mr. McWatters served as the Assistant Dean for Graduate Programs and as a Professor of Practice at the Southern Methodist University Dedman School of Law, and as an Adjunct Professor at the university’s Cox School of Business.
-He also served on the Governing Board of the Texas Department of Housing and Community Affairs and the Advisory Committee of the Texas Emerging Technology Fund.
+Prior to joining the NCUA Board, Mr. McWatters served as the Assistant Dean for Graduate Programs and as a Professor of Practice at the Southern Methodist University Dedman School of Law, and as an Adjunct Professor at the university’s Cox School of Business.
+He also served on the Governing Board of the Texas Department of Housing and Community Affairs, and the Advisory Committee of the Texas Emerging Technology Fund.

 Previously, Mr. McWatters served as a member of the Troubled Asset Relief Program Congressional Oversight Panel and as counsel to Rep. Jeb Hensarling (R-Texas).
-He also practiced law as a partner with three large cross-border law firms and as counsel to an international hedge and private equity firm where he specialized in taxation, corporate finance and mergers and acquisitions.
+He also practiced law as a partner with three large, cross-border law firms and as counsel to an international hedge and private equity firm where he specialized in taxation, corporate finance, and mergers and acquisitions.
 Immediately after graduating from law school, Mr. McWatters served as a judicial clerk to the Honorable Walter Ely of the U.S. Ninth Circuit Court of Appeals in Los Angeles.

 Mr. McWatters is licensed to practice law in Texas and New York, and as a Certified Public Accountant in Texas.
 He earned a J.D. degree from the University of Texas at Austin School of Law and LL.M. degrees from Columbia University School of Law and New York University School of Law.